Sillybutts/SLAB/README.md

 All STLs were exported in print orientation.
 F3D & STEP source files are also provided.

-The Rail, Handguard, Trigger, CatchPusher, GripPanels and LeverBody parts need supports.
+The RailA/B, Trigger, CatchPusher, GripPanel L/R and LeverBody parts need supports.

-The Rail, Ram, RodCap, PrintedPin, and PinCap parts require brims.
+The RailA/B, Ram, RodCap, PrintedPin, and PinCap parts require brims.

 This blaster is designed for PLA parts.
 Printing in other filaments (like PETG) should be fine, but can lead to broken parts.